LCLs Beyond Bounded Degrees: Introduction

 \begin{restatable}{theorem}{EquivNodeEdge} For every LFL $\Pi = (\Sin, \Sout, r, \C)$ in trees, there exists a node-edge checkable LFL $\Pi' = (\Sin', \Sout', \C_V, \C_E)$, such that: \begin{enumerate}[(1)] \item Any solution $(\sigma, F)$ to $\Pi$ can be turned to a valid solution for $\Pi'$ in $O(1)$ rounds of the LOCAL model. \item Any solution $\sigma'$ for $\Pi'$ can be turned into a valid solution $(\sigma, F)$ for $\Pi$ in $O(1)$ rounds of the LOCAL model. \end{enumerate} \end{restatable}

 Besides being essential for our gap results, this connection makes LFLs compatible with the powerful round elimination technique \cite{brandt-2019-an-automatic-speedup-theorem-for}.
-This opens up possibilities for future work, for example the $\omega(1) -- o(\log^* n)$ gap result for bounded degree trees is based on round elimination.
+This opens up possibilities for future work, for example the gap between $\omega(1)$ and $o(\log^* n)$ for bounded-degree trees is based on round elimination.
 Does the same gap apply to LFLs?
-What is the dependence on $\Delta$?
+What is the dependence on $\Delta$ in that gap result?